 Our liquidity is generated and generally available through advances from the revolving credit facilities, from cash flows from operations, and, we expect, through periodic follow-on equity offerings.
 In addition, we may from time to time enter into additional debt facilities, increase the size of existing facilities or issue additional debt securities, including unsecured debt and/or debt securities convertible into common stock.
 Any such incurrence or issuance would be subject to prevailing market conditions, our liquidity requirements, contractual and regulatory restrictions and other factors.
-In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, calculated pursuant to the 1940 Act, is at least 200.0% after such borrowing.
+In accordance with the

+1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, calculated pursuant to the 1940 Act, is at least 200.0% after such borrowing.

-At December 31, 2016, December 31, 2015 and December 31, 2014, we had cash and cash equivalents of approximately \$45.9 million, \$30.1 million and \$23.4 million, respectively.
-Our cash provided by (used in) operating activities during the years ended December 31, 2016, December 31, 2015 and December 31, 2014, was approximately \$60.5 million, \$(63.3) million and \$(289.6) million, respectively.
-Refer to the Predecessor Operating Company's Consolidated Statements of Cash Flows for the period January 1, 2014 to May 7, 2014 included in an exhibit attached hereto.
-We expect that all current liquidity needs will be met with cash flows from operations and other activities.
+At December 31, 2017, December 31, 2016 and December 31, 2015, we had cash and cash equivalents of approximately \$34.9 million, \$45.9 million and \$30.1 million, respectively.
+Our cash (used in) provided by operating activities during the years ended December 31, 2017, December 31, 2016 and December 31, 2015, was approximately \$(166.3) million, \$60.5 million and \$(63.3) million, respectively.